 - Supports files and blocks, very handy when dealing with my MC68K projects.

-- ANS 2012 compatible, neither a plus or a minus, anything from Forth 97 to ANS 2012 , comfort, eForth, ColorForth compatible is OK by me.
+- ANS 2012 compatible, neither a plus nor a minus, anything from Forth 97 to ANS 2012, eForth, ColorForth compatible is OK by me.